 Click Edit Image below each one to crop it for a specific social network, add filters or text, or make other adjustments to it in the image editor.

 The new composer also supports including alternative text for images published to Twitter.

 Legacy composer: Video publishing is supported for Twitter, Facebook, and personal Instagram profiles.
 Click Attach media, and then choose files to upload.

 New composer: Supports video publishing to Twitter, Facebook Pages and groups, LinkedIn Pages, and direct publishing to Instagram business profiles.
 Under Media click select a file to upload.

 Legacy composer: Business and Enterprise plan users can click Targeting options to select specific audience parameters for Facebook Page or LinkedIn Page posts.

-New composer: When a LinkedIn Page is selected, all plan types can click Add next to LinkedIn Audience to select targeting options for the post such as the industry, seniority, function, company size, location, and language of your audience.
-Facebook Page targeting coming soon.
+New composer: When a Facebook or LinkedIn Page is selected, all plan types can click Add next to Audience to select targeting options for the post such as age, country or region for Facebook, and industry, company size, location, or language for LinkedIn.